 Astaxanthin is a powerful carotenoid with antioxidant properties, which is a natural compound that can reduce oxidative stress in the body caused by free radicals.
 Oxidative stress can occur from daily bodily processes, including exercise and additional stressors like environmental toxins, injury, unhealthy diet, and is a normal part of aging.

 Astaxanthin has shown the highest oxygen radical absorbance capacity (ORAC), many magnitudes higher than other common antioxidants such as α-tocopherol, α-carotene, β -carotene, lutein and lycopene.
 Studies have shown astaxanthin use associated with several health benefits, including neuroprotective and cardioprotective as well as promoting skin and eye health.

 Fun fact: Astaxanthin is a powerful carotenoid known for giving salmon their coral color!

 Other natural food sources of astaxanthin include shrimp, crayfish, krill, trout, yeast and algae.
 Farm-raised Atlantic salmon contains about 1mg astaxanthin per 5oz portion.
 Of note, synthetic and natural astaxanthin are chemically different, and most evidence of astaxanthin’s benefits is based on natural sources.
 Care/of’s astaxanthin supplement provides 6mg per serving of natural astaxanthin, which a review study reported no adverse effects at this daily dosage level and up to 12mg or more per day.

 Astaxanthin has been shown to support female hormone balance, including progesterone and estrogen levels, by its ability to manage oxidative stress.
 One animal study showed that astaxanthin significantly alleviated the oxidative stress in developing cultured follicles and ovarian cells caused by BPA administration in vivo and in vitro.
 BPA is a common chemical found in hard plastics that can disrupt female hormone production.
 In the same study, the administration of astaxanthin enabled the cells to mature normally and produce more estrogen and progesterone.

 Astaxanthin also has reported benefits on male hormone production.
 In one animal study, astaxanthin restored both testosterone and progesterone production in leydig cells (found in the testes) exposed to oxidative stress.
-Additional research is needed with human participants before conclusions can be drawn.
+There is potential to further explore the impact of astaxanthin on hormone levels however more research along with human clinical trials are needed before conclusions can be drawn.